I am an artist who is always exploring different materials, tools, and processes.

 Why Make Oil Paints Dry Faster?

 Oil paints are a pleasure to work with.
-They are usually of a buttery consistency but could be slightly thinned so they can be spread more evenly.
+They are usually of a buttery consistency, but they could be slightly thinned so they can be spread more evenly.
 Oil paint dries slowly, allowing brush marks to self level.
 Also, a slow drying time allows for additional working between paint layers.
 Many oil painters paint wet over wet.

 So why speed up the drying process of oil paints?
-There are a few main reasons:
+There are a few main reasons.

 - First is the "fat over lean" principle.
 Paintings are always multilayered to give depth.
 Applying the first layer thinned with solvents (lean) or alkyd medium allows this layer to dry quickly so an oil-rich paint layer (fat) can be easily applied.